aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

 **Task I: Create Stateful Reliable Actors**

-1. In `OneBank.BotStateActor.Interface`, create a new model class by the name of `BotStateContext` to store the BotData.
+1. In `OneBank.BotStateActor.Interface` project, create a new model class by the name of `BotStateContext` to store the BotData.

     @[Copy](`start Notepad.exe "C:\AIP-APPS-TW200\TW\CodeBlocks\25.txt"`)
     ~~~csharp
     using System;

-    namespace OneBank.BotStateActor
+    namespace OneBank.BotStateActor.Interfaces
     {
         [Serializable]
         public class BotStateContext